ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 ## Psycast Effects
 - There are five types of psycast effects; immediate, recurring, passive, affliction and delayed.
 All effects will not occur if the psycast has ended.
 - Psycast effects that affect creatures affect all creatures, this includes the caster and their allies.
-- The first line of psycast effects is usually an overview of the effects of the psycast.
-These do not have any tangible effects on their own and are only for ease of reading and flavor.
+- Italic lines in the psycast's effects do not have any tangible gameplay effect and only serve as flavor for the psycast.
+- Some lines in the psycast's effects do not correspond to any effect and instead affect the way other parts of the psycast work.
+These are always in effect and take priority over other parts of the psycast.
 ### Immediate Effects
 - Immediate effects occur only once, when the psycast enters the cast phase.
 	- For example, [[Cinder]] has only immediate effects.